Trahiega/the-dukes-game/docs/Session Notes/Session-007.md

 	- People are missing or even dead

 Oz asks what the dream has to do with anything?
-Halward & Aliyah have both had dreams about Shedatha
+Halword & Aliyah have both had dreams about Shedatha
-Shed explains the dream the party has had to Halward and Lady A
+Shed explains the dream the party has had to Halword and Lady A

 Aliyah

 - She does not know what god the dreams could have come from
 - She thought visions were fairytales until she had one

-We ask about [[Aliyah-and-halwards-dream|the dreams Lady Aliyah and Halward]] have had
+We ask about [[Aliyah-and-Halwords-dream|the dreams Lady Aliyah and Halword]] have had
 Lady Aliyah's dream

 - Shed is walking a path beset with darkness